×

 Swot Analysis of "A Great Place to Work!?
 Understanding Crowdsourced Employer Branding" written by Amir Dabirian, Jan H. Kietzmann, Hoda Diba includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Employer Branding facing as an external strategic factors.
 Some of the topics covered in A Great Place to Work!?
 Understanding Crowdsourced Employer Branding case study are - Strategic Management Strategies, Human resource management, Motivating people, Technology and Organizational Development.

 Some of the macro environment factors that can be used to understand the A Great Place to Work!?
-Understanding Crowdsourced Employer Branding casestudy better are - – wage bills are increasing, central banks are concerned over increasing inflation, banking and financial system is disrupted by Bitcoin and other crypto currencies, increasing household debt because of falling income levels, challanges to central banks by blockchain based private currencies, increasing government debt because of Covid-19 spendings, geopolitical disruptions, increasing commodity prices, increasing energy prices, etc
+Understanding Crowdsourced Employer Branding casestudy better are - – technology disruption, central banks are concerned over increasing inflation, increasing household debt because of falling income levels, wage bills are increasing, there is backlash against globalization, increasing inequality as vast percentage of new income is going to the top 1%, talent flight as more people leaving formal jobs, digital marketing is dominated by two big players Facebook and Google, challanges to central banks by blockchain based private currencies, etc

 12 Hrs